I found this amazing quote from Jim Delisle’s article “Preventing Discipline Problems with Gifted Students” in the book Growing Up Gifted:

 Here’s some further discussion on these four points.

-However, anyone who’s had to wrangle two or three dozen gifted minds at once knows there’s much more to the story than angelic scholars who eagerly obey your every whim.
+However, anyone who’s had to wrangle a bunch of gifted minds knows there’s much more to the story than angelic scholars who eagerly obey your every whim.
 In fact, gifted students can present some interesting behaviors that throw off unprepared teachers.

-I think this difference is a big obstacle for many of us when working with our gifted students, since teachers tend to be high–achievers themselves.
+I think this difference is a big obstacle for many of us since teachers tend to be high–achievers themselves who did well in school as kids.

 If you’re expecting students to simply consume your finely tuned lessons (as you would have done), you may feel disrespected, flustered, or belittled by students’ relentless analysis of your information.